pnnl/NATIG/README.md

 ```
 MIM --> Middle node between the UE and the substation

-To run this example in docker: ` sudo bash run.sh /rd2c/ 4G "" `
+To run this example in docker: ` sudo bash run.sh /rd2c/ 4G "" 9500 `

+To run this example in docker with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 4G "" 123 `

-To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 4G RC `
+To run this example in a unix cluster using slurm: ` sudo bash run.sh /rd2c/ 4G RC 9500 `

+To run this example in a unix cluster using slurm with the IEEE 123 model: ` sudo bash run.sh /rd2c/ 4G RC 123 `

 Interesting outputted data: